 Andy has been behind so many of our most charming posts here at Think.Make.Share.
 The talented photo stylist has taught us how to make affordable floral arrangements and have let us into his gorgeous home.
-Today, he’s talking about the (currently very hip) art of macramé.
+Today, he’s talking about the art of macramé and his relationship with the popular craft, knots and all.

 I was a really weird kid for a lot of reasons, but perhaps my strangest attribute was I loved macramé.
 Not with a love like you might love rainbows and kitten, but with a passionate, all-consuming, crazy love for the ancient knot-tying art form favored by art-student stoners, Birkenstock and flannel clad sisters, and decoupage drop outs who wanted to find another way to express their wild side.